pulumi/docs/content/product/secrets-management.md

 ---
-title: "Pulumi ESC: Environments, Secrets, and Configuration"
+title: "Pulumi ESC: Centralized Secrets Management & Orchestration"
 layout: secrets-management

-meta_title: "Pulumi ESC: Environments, Secrets, and Configuration"
+meta_title: "Pulumi ESC: Centralized Secrets Management & Orchestration"
-meta_desc: Centralized environments, secrets, and configuration management for cloud applications and infrastructure
+meta_desc: Centralized secrets management & orchestration.
+Easily access, share, and manage secrets securely on any cloud, using your favorite programming languages.
 meta_image: "/images/product/esc-how-it-works-diagram.png"
 aliases:
     - /esc
     - /product/esc

-subtitle: Centralized secrets management & orchestration.
-Easily access, share, and manage secrets securely on any cloud, using your favorite programming languages.
+subtitle: Easily access, share, and manage secrets securely on any cloud, using your favorite programming languages.

 overview:
-    header: Centralized environments, secrets, and configuration management and orchestration that helps streamline operations, improve traceability, and ensure consistent security practices
+    header: A central hub to securely manage all of your environments, secrets, and configurations
     body: |
-      - **Stop secret sprawl.** Pull and sync configuration and secrets with any secrets store – including HashiCorp Vault, AWS Secrets Manager, Azure Key Vault, GCP Secret Manager, 1Password, and more – and consume in any application, tool, or CI/CD platform.
+      - **Stop secret sprawl.** Pull and sync secrets and configuration with any secrets store – HashiCorp Vault, AWS Secrets Manager, Azure Key Vault, GCP Secret Manager, 1Password, and more – and consume in any application, tool, or CI/CD platform.
-      - **Trust (and prove) your secrets are secure.** Every environment can be locked down with role-based access controls (RBAC) and versioned with all changes fully logged for auditing.
+      - **Trust (and prove) your secrets are secure.** Lock down every environment with RBAC, versioning, and a full audit log of all changes.
       - **Ditch `.env` files.** No more storing secrets in plaintext on dev computers.
 Developers can easily access secrets via CLI, API, Kubernetes operator, the Pulumi Cloud UI, and in-code with Typescript/Javascript, Python, and Go SDKs.
-      - **Use with or without Pulumi IaC.** Use Pulumi ESC to centrally manage your configuration and secrets independently of Pulumi IaC, or use ESC and IaC together for the convenience of storing secrets in config with a higher degree of security than using plaintext.
+      - **Use with or without Pulumi IaC.** Use Pulumi ESC independently, or use with Pulumi IaC to support storing secrets in config in a more secure way than using plaintext.

 screenshot:
     items: